smapiot/piral/docs/tutorials/06-piral-layout.md

 );
 ```

-and more complicated ones such as the full `Layout` itself.
+...and more complicated ones such as the full `Layout` itself.

 ```jsx
 import { Menu, Notifications, Modals } from 'piral';